SuperNLP/supernlp.github.io/README.md

 All content under the ``_posts/`` directory is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 All other directories and files are released under the MIT license.
-We are grateful to the developers of http://github.com/mojombo/jekyll for their open-source HTML and CSS, that we have used.